FredKSchott/CoVim/README.md

 __Q: How do files work with CoVim?
 Are we all editing one file?
 Our own copies?__
 A: CoVim never saves a file.
 It simply modifies your buffer (whatever's being displayed in the window) allowing you to save a copy of the working collaboration to file anytime.

-__Q: I get an import error every time I start Vim__
+__Q: Why do I get an import error every time I start Vim?__
 A: Make sure Vim is using a version of Python that includes Twisted (2.5+), and that it's linking to the right libraries.
-See [this post](https://github.com/Valloric/YouCompleteMe/issues/241) for info on debugging & fixing.
+See [this post](https://github.com/Valloric/YouCompleteMe/issues/241) for more info on debugging & fixing.

 __Q: Why doesn't CoVim support X?__
 A: New features are being added all the time.
 Check back in a bit or (even better) contribute!